 Above all else, I consider my work with clients a collaborative partnership.
 I am transparent about my thought process and theories so that we can work together to co-create a narrative of you in your life–of where you have been, and of where you are going.
 I view all of my clients with consistent positive regard, as I believe that change can only grow in a safe place, free from harsh judgement and criticism.
 Sometimes we laugh together!
 It doesn’t always have to be serious to be meaningful.

-Our work together may integrate aspects of mindfulness, acceptance, and self-compassion.
 The therapeutic frameworks I use include Acceptance and Commitment therapy (ACT), Internal Family Systems (IFS), relational/person-centered, trauma-informed, and Liberation Health frameworks.
 I work on an ongoing basis to act as an ally to the LGBTQ+ community, and have a passionate commitment to activism, advocacy, and all issues relating to social justice.